Tips to Have a Painless Period

 Intense period pain sometimes responds well to warmth and light pressure.
 People with darker clotted blood flow are generally cold, especially in the lower abdomen at the period time.
 Switching to warmer foods in the premenstrual window is a great way to help keep symptoms under control—but remember, if it's bad, it's time to get it looked at by your natural fertility specialist or OB-GYN.

 Schedule in a little extra sleep around the period time.
 When we are tired, we experience increased sensitivity, and we cope much better when well rested.
 Plus, a lack of sleep can lead to mad cravings (very often cold and sugary foods), which, as we’ve seen, contribute to pain.

 Foods can contribute to pain.
 Generally, whole foods are always going to make your body happy.

 Foods that are high in fiber and good fats keep the bowels functioning properly, which supports proper hormone balance and can decrease menstrual pain.
 If the bowel is strained, the pain can be worse as both the uterus and bowel receive the same nerve innervation and can restrict the blood flow.
 So keeping it regular helps to ease pain.
 The top few include:

 - Aromatic spices - think turmeric, ginger, ground mustard, pepper

-If pain is really bad - it might be time to explore your options and find a solution that works for you.
+Treatments like acupuncture, reiki, osteopathy, and more can also help reduce pain.
+If the pain is severe, you might need to visit your OB-GYN.
 Remember to be kind to your body in the menstrual window: slow and gentle is key!